Why should you read this:

-The recent measles outbreak has been in the news a lot the last few weeks.
+The recent measles outbreak has been in the news a lot in the last few weeks.
 Just about every single news outlet and blog in the country has written on the topic.
 My degree is specifically “human biology”, so I have strong opinions about how public health and disease should be treated.
 Whether I am preaching to the choir, or you are still certain that you should have personal choice in the matter, read along and we will go over some of the talking points.

 Imagine a man with a gun.
 Not a soldier or an action hero, just imagine a normal man with a gun.

 Imagine that man walking through a crowded public space.
-Imagine him walking casually, calm and unassuming.
+Imagine him walking casually, calm, and unassuming.

 Imagine him harboring no I’ll will against his fellow man.

 Imagine that man casually drawing his gun as he walks, and firing.
 He fires with no particular target in mind, he doesn’t even seem to realize what he’s doing.